 Proper Upkeep—Student Responsibilities

-Room Contracts and Common Area Condition Reports
+Room and Common Area Condition Reports

-Room contracts and common area condition reports detail the condition and content of those spaces at the beginning and end of a student’s occupancy of the space.
-These contracts provide mutual protection for residents and the College.
+Room and common area condition reports detail the condition and content of those spaces at the beginning and end of a student’s occupancy of the space.
+These provide mutual protection for residents and the College.

 Common areas are assessed and billed for damage and cleanliness at the end of both fall and spring semesters.
-Any student who does not review and sign their contract when moving into their room forfeits the opportunity to challenge the final assessment of the space and is liable for any damages that are charged.
+Any student who does not complete their room condition report and/or review their common area condition report when moving into their room forfeits the opportunity to challenge the final assessment of the space and is liable for any damages that are charged.